zamiang/Atomate/README.md

 ## Goal

-Our goal is to help you stop worrying about where stuff is or what you're supposed to do, and get on with your day.
+Our goal is to help you stop worrying about where stuff is or what you're supposed to do, and to get on with your day.

 ## More info